D2-mods/Polymorph-fixes-for-IWDEE/README.md

 NOTE: Skipped if EE Fixpack is installed.

-#### Polymorph Self
+**Polymorph Self**
-- removed permanent Haste from Winter Wolf, Boring Beetle, and Polar Bear
+- Removed permanent Haste from Winter Wolf, Boring Beetle, and Polar Bear.

-#### Shapechange
+**Shapechange**
-- Giant Troll Strength changed from 18 to 18/00 to match description
+- Giant Troll Strength changed from 18 to 18/00 to match description.
-- Water Elemental weapon damage changed from 1d8 to 4d8 (same as Druid form)
+- Water Elemental weapon damage changed from 1d8 to 4d8 (same as Druid form).

-#### Text edits (Shapechange):
-- Consistent layouts and accurate stats
+- Text edits: Consistent layouts and accurate stats.

-#### Psionic Blast
+**Psionic Blast (mind flayer ability)**
-- Added missing description in v2.5 (when right-clicking the icon)
+- Added missing description (for IWDEE v2.5).
-- Uses the v2.6 version as a base, with a few changes:
-1. Stun duration changed to 5 rounds (from 10) to match description
+- Stun duration changed to 5 rounds to match description.
-2. Ability regenerates when used
-3. Added back the orb animation over a stunned creature
+- Can be used at will, while in mind flayer form.
+- The rest of the effects are based on the v2.6 version.

 ---